 People have gotten lazy!

 But it doesn’t have to be that way.
 Figuring out a song by ear is not hard to do.
-It’s just another thing that can – and should – be practiced.
+It just takes patience.

 - …remember it better.